MHC-Datathon/Biggons/README.md

 * **Long-term trend:** Violations grew steadily before 2023, with exponential growth in late 2024.
 * **Inflection point:** January 5, 2025 marks a turning point where violations stabilized at a high level and then sharply declined.
-* **Possible explanation:** This trend suggests the influence of **policy changes, enforcement measures, or systemic interventions** introduced in early 2025.
+* **Possible explanation:** The implementation of congestion pricing directly correlates to the decreasing ACE violation.
+Congestion pricing leads to less vehices being in the streets of lower Manhattan, leading for less possiblities of ACE violations to occur

 ---